A balcony or a patio can be a great place to grow your favorite herbs for food. Here’s all you need to know on How to Make a Balcony Herb Garden!

 1. Choose Smaller Pots

-For slower-growing herbs such as rosemary, consider buying a small plant from a garden store or nursery instead of starting with seeds, and use a small pot because growing in a small pot will make the herb root bound, and it will grow at a fast pace.
+For slower-growing herbs such as rosemary, instead of starting with seeds, purchase a small plant from a garden store or nursery.
+Use a small pot because growing in a small pot will make the herb root-bound, and it will grow at a fast pace.

 2. Harvest Them Slow

 When harvesting herbs, only remove what you need, leaving enough leaves for the plant to live and grow.
-Don’t harvest until the plant has several established stems, as this will help create a strong and healthy plant.
+Don’t harvest until the plant has several established stems, which will help create a strong and healthy plant.

 3. Germinate Seeds Early

-You should germinate seeds in early to mid-spring so that the herbs can be outdoors in the summer.
+Germinate seeds in early to mid-spring so you can move the herbs outdoors in the summer.
 If you live in a hot climate, start seeds in the fall or early winter.

 4. Pinch off Flower Buds